samsa1/ppx_rml/docs/report/report.md

 On the other side, the developper writes a library called `ppx_rml` that register one or multiple flags.

-After parsing an OCaml code, the compiler search for flags in the AST.
+After parsing an OCaml code, the compiler looks in the AST for flags.
 For every flag found, the associated subtree is given to the handler function associated with the flag.
 This handler function takes an AST node as argument and returns a new AST node (the real type is actually a bit more complicated).

 There are two types of PPX flags : attributes and extensions.